Guidelines - Crisis Communications in the Digital Age

 These guidelines are intended to help airlines, manufacturers, airports, investigating bodies and other involved parties to communicate effectively after an aircraft accident or major incident, to protect their own reputation and the reputation of the industry itself.

-Download the Crisis Communications & Social Media Guidelines (pdf)
+Download the Crisis Communications in the Digital Age guidelines (pdf)

 Emergency response planning